dklopstein/waste-sorting-classifier/README.md

 ### Model 2
 For our second model, we chose a convolutional neural network to better handle the aforementioned complex decision boundary and interpret many pixel values divorced from higher-level meaning.

 In addition to referencing the results of a grid search, we chose our final convolutional neural network hyperparameters specifically to maximize accuracy and address overfitting from previous models and excessive computational cost.
-We found a lower number of filters in the convolutional layers actually increased accuracy and reduced cost.
+We found a lower number of filters in the convolutional layers actually increased accuracy and reduced costs in model training time and resources.
 Similarly, dropout layers addressed overfitting, and feeding fewer inputs into the final dense layer reduced the complexity of the final decision.
 The training accuracy and loss quickly and dramatically separate from the validation accuracy and loss after 12 epochs, so we limited the fitting to 12 epochs.

 Because our data was so imbalanced and had multiple categories, the model was generally better at predicting that an image is not in a category than accurately predicting an image's category.
 This is especially true for the 'compost' label, where precision is extremely poor.

 Still, the model accurately classified 75% of images.
 This is higher than both of the Random Forest classifiers.
-It does not appear to be overfitted - while training accuracy is slightly higher, there is not a large difference between the training and test accuracy, and we chose an epoch number before the training and validation accuracy dramatically separate.
+It does not appear to be overfitted - while training accuracy is slightly higher, there is not a large difference between the training, validation, and test accuracy, and we chose an epoch number before the training and validation accuracy dramatically separate.

 ## Conclusion
 This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
 Here you close with final thoughts.